-Other government funding has been provided via Memorandum of Understanding letters to support the implementation of NIS Regulations in light of the increased focus on the security and resilience of digital service providers (\pounds 0.6m), and to support the transfer of the responsibility for maintenance and publishing of the Trusted List to the ICO under eIDAS (\pounds 0.1m).
+Other government funding has been provided via Memorandum of Understanding letters to support the implementation of NIS Regulations in light of the increased focus on the security and resilience of digital service providers ($\pm 0.5m$), and to support the transfer of the responsibility for maintenance and publishing of the Trusted List to the ICO under eIDAS $(\pm 0.1m)$.
 Both of these funding streams are ringfenced to these specific activities.

 Formal budget delegations remain outstanding from DSIT for this financial year, due to delays as a result of the machinery of government changes.
-The drawdown of funding is also delayed but this will be caught up in Q3.
+The drawdown of funding is in line with budget.